myersm0/GIFTI.jl/README.md

 triangle(g)  # returns just the triangle array (AKA faces)
 ```

 The latter two accessors above will fail, however, in the event that there's not exactly one matching array existing in `g`.
-To robustly handle the case of multiple matching arrays (including none), you can use the plural forms, for example:
+To robustly handle the case of multiple matching arrays (or none), you can use the plural forms, for example:
 ```
 pointsets(g)   # returns a (possibly empty) vector of all pointset arrays in g triangles(g)   # returns a (possibly empty) vector of all triangle arrays in g
 ```

+The singular and plural syntaxes just shown may be a little confusing at first glance.
+But the following semantics motivating their design should help.
+For the singular case, when you use `pointset(g)`, you're saying, "get _the_ pointset array from `g`."
+Or equivalently, `triangle(g)` should be taken to mean "get _the_ triangle array from `g`".
+Such an array is expected to exist, and only one of them.
+For the plural case on the other hand, `pointsets(g)` means "get _all_ pointset arrays from `g`", and equivalently for `triangles(g)`.

 [![Build Status](https://github.com/myersm0/GIFTI.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/myersm0/GIFTI.jl/actions/workflows/CI.yml?query=branch%3Amain)